A quick guide on how to get to the Jaipur Stepwell (Panna Meena Ka Kund) near the Amer Fort in Jaipur, Rajasthan.

 In this quick guide, I’ll detail how to get to Jaipur Stepwell and include some photos that I hope will inspire your visit.

-The Jaipur Stepwell is located near the Kheri Gate in Amer, just a short walk from the Amer Fort.
+The famous stepwell near Jaipurl is actually located near the Kheri Gate in Amer, just a short walk from the Amer Fort.
 Contrary to conventional first impressions, the Jaipur Stepwell is not within the fort grounds, so visiting it is free.

 However, since the stepwell is so close to the Amer Fort, combining it with a trip to the fort or famous Jaipur Wall is a great bet.